marekbujko/mb-rgb-binary-clock/README.md

 The project outputs various data via the Serial Monitor at a baud rate of 115200 and includes a Web UI for full control, which also supports the Novation Launchpad X!

-Arduino firmware also includes a built-in mini menu (FM radio, sensors, Web UI control) controlled via a PS2 joystick module.
+My Arduino firmware also includes a built-in mini menu (FM radio, sensors, Web UI control) controlled via a PS2 joystick module.

 ## How does it actually work? 🔴🟢🔵🔴🟢🔵
 6 RGB LEDs.
 Each RGB LED represents a combination of hours, minutes and seconds.